-- 1. Schools: K-12 schools include all K-12 schools participating in the FCC E-Rate Program or that have a National Center for Education Statistics (NCES) ID in the categories "public schools" or "private schools." - 2.
-Libraries: Including all libraries identified by the New York State Library; libraries participating in the FCC E-Rate Program; and all member libraries, and their branches, of the American Library Association (ALA). - Health clinic, health center, hospital, or other medical providers: Health clinics, health centers, hospitals and other medical providers include all institutions that have a Centers for Medicare and Medicaid Services (CMS) certification number (CCN). - 4.
-Public safety entity: The list includes entities such as fire houses, emergency medical service stations, police stations, and public safety answering points (PSAPs), based on records maintained by the State of New York and units of local government.
-The list of PSAPs includes all PSAPs in the FCC PSAP registry.
+- Schools: K-12 schools include all K-12 schools participating in the FCC E-Rate Program or that have a National Center for Education Statistics (NCES) ID in the categories "public schools" or "private schools."
+This category also includes State-Supported Schools, listed in §4201 of the New York State Education Law, for children with deafness, visual impairment, emotional disturbance, or multiple disabilities. - 2.
+Libraries: Including all libraries identified by the New York State Library; libraries participating in the FCC E-Rate Program; and all member libraries, and their branches, of the American Library Association (ALA). - 3.
+Health clinic, health center, hospital, or other medical providers: Health clinics, health centers, hospitals and other medical providers include all institutions that have a Centers for Medicare and Medicaid Services (CMS) certification number (CCN).
+CAO also included emergency cooling centers (as identified by the New York State Department of Health) in this category.

-- 5. Institutions of higher education: Institutions of higher education include all institutions that are part of NYSERNet (a nonprofit network service provider in New York offering advanced network and technology services to nonprofit, education, and research institutions2) and institutions that have an NCES ID in the category "college," including junior colleges, community colleges, minority serving institutions, historically Black colleges and universities, other universities, or other educational institutions. - 6.
-Public housing organizations: Public housing organizations were identified by reviewing the Public Housing Agencies in New York State enumerated by the U.S. Department of Housing and Urban Development.
-The nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD), which CAO also consulted. - 7.
-Community support organizations: CAO included any organizations that facilitate greater use of broadband services by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals.
-CAO included senior centers and job training centers in this category.
-The Department of Labor maintains a database of "American Job Training" training centers, established as part of the Workforce Investment Act, and reauthorized in the Workforce Innovation and Opportunities Act of 2014.
-This database was accessed via the American Job Center Finder.
-The National Council on Aging helped identify senior centers. - 8.
-Other sources of data: In each case, CAO also drew on State, Tribal, county, and municipal resources to identify additional eligible CAIs that were not contained in the data sources listed above.
-In addition, CAO will use the Initial Proposal public comment process to ensure that all relevant institutions meeting the CAI criteria are included.
+- 4. Public safety entity: The list includes entities such as fire houses, emergency medical service stations, evacuation centers, police stations, and public safety answering points (PSAPs), based on records maintained by the State of New York and units of local government.
+The list of PSAPs includes all PSAPs in the FCC PSAP registry. - Institutions of higher education: Institutions of higher education include all institutions that are part of NYSERNet (a nonprofit network service provider in New York offering advanced network and technology services to nonprofit, education, and research institutions) and institutions that have an NCES ID in the category "college," including junior colleges, community colleges, minority serving institutions, historically Black colleges and universities, other universities, or other educational institutions. - 6.
+Public and supportive housing and State residential facilities: Public housing organizations were identified by reviewing the Public Housing Agencies in New York State enumerated by the U.S. Department of Housing and Urban Development.
+The nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD), which CAO also consulted.
+Supportive housing locations are identified by the Supportive Housing Network of New York and the New York State Department of Health.
+Data on State residential facilities, which include all state-owned residential facilities under the jurisdiction of the Office for People with Developmental Disabilities (OPWDD) and the Office of Mental Health, was provided by OPWDD. - 7.
+Community support organizations: CAO included any organizations that facilitate greater use of broadband services by vulnerable populations, including low-income individuals, unemployed individuals, individuals with disabilities, and aged individuals.
+CAO included the following types of locations in this category: - a.
+Senior centers - b.
+Job training centers